-  Your ISO records should tell you a lot about how effective your processes are operating.
-If they don’t, perhaps you are meeting bare minimum ISO requirements by generating the record, but you’re not meeting the spirit of the ISO standard by using the QMS for continual improvement.
+Your ISO data records should tell you a lot about how effective your processes are operating.
+If they don’t, perhaps you are meeting bare minimum ISO requirements by generating the data record, but you’re not meeting the spirit of the ISO standard by using the QMS for continual improvement.
 If you find that you are not getting useful information from your documents, then change what you are doing.

 Simplify ISO 9001 Certification Compliance

-With so many required documents from Clause 8, it also important to look for ways to streamline and simplify document keeping.
+With so many required data documents from Clause 8, it also important to look for ways to streamline and simplify document keeping.
 Do you need 14 different forms?
 For example, perhaps a general form can be used for all the design and development records.
 For calibration records, it may be easier to track the calibration of monitoring and measuring equipment electronically in a database or spreadsheet instead of paper.

 As always, the best approach is to start simple and build on it as you identify needs and areas for improvement.
 It is easier to build on a basic, simple system than it is to strip unnecessary elements from an overly complex system.